harshvardhan614/retainIQ/README.md

 # Frontend Developer Assignment: UI Implementation

 ## Objective
 Assignment submission by Harshvardhan Rathore.
-Contact me at +91 7505146145/6396361577 or via email at rharshvardhan614@gmail.com.
+Contact me at rharshvardhan614@gmail.com.
 Implements the Frontend resembling as demonstrated in the provided video reference.
 Each row represents a state, with the first column dedicated to product filters and the subsequent columns representing design variants.